dishangti/PyBark/README.md

 # PyBark
 Push important notifications to iOS devices using Bark app and Python3.

+### Requirements
+The package is developed and tested under Python 3.10.14, and other required packages are in `requirements.txt`.

 ### Example 1
 Directly push a message to your iPhone: